r0wdiggity/personneltracker/README.md

 Think of it like an email inbox, with less functionality.

 * Staff and leaders receive a notifification message when a user data-edit request.
+* Approvals happen at the lowest possible level.
+A unit-level user request would be sent to a section staff.
 * Staff have the option to approve or reject the changes.
 Staff must provide an explanation for rejection.
 * Users receive a notification when their request gets approved/rejected.
 * All users receives a notification when their role or groups change.